Church of San Giusto, Volterra: History

+The ancient church and the surrounding structures had suffered from the erosion of this neighborhood (known as the Balze of Volterra).
 Construction of the present stone church was begun on October 28, 1628, based on designs by the architect Giovanni Coccapani, which were carried out by his pupil Ludovico Incontri.
 The new church was consecrated in 1775.
+In front of the church facade, atop columns putatively deriving from the ancient church are statues (also putatively from the ancient church) depicting the patron saints of Volterra.

+The interior is notable for the height of its single barrel-vaulted nave.
+Along the nave are six side altars.
+The first altar on the right depicts a Visitation of the Virgin with, above, Angels upholding a Eucharist painted by Cosimo Daddi.
+The second altar on the right depicts a Sermon of St Francis Xavier by Giovanni Domenico Ferretti.
+The depiction seems odd, since the 16th century Jesuit missionary to India, Japan and China, appears to preach to an elegant crowd of Ancient Romans.
+The third altarpiece on the right depicts the Martyrdom of Saints Attinia and Greciniana painted circa 1642 by Giuseppe Arrighi.

+The second altar on the left has an altarpiece depicting Martyrdom of St Ursula and the Virgins by Pietro Dandini.
+The third altar on the left has a painting within a painting, depicting Four Saints in Adoration of the Madonna and Child by Neri di Bicci painted by Cesare Dandini.
+The painting of the Madonna delle Grazie (1451), by Neri di Bicci, originally in this church is now housed in the Diocesan Museum of Sacred Art in Volterra.

-Gated inside the choir, the church contains an ancient altar, inscribed with the names of Cunincpert, 7th-century king of the Lombards, and the steward of the bishop Gaudenziano Alchis, founder of the first temple dedicated to St Giusto.
+Gated inside the choir, the church contains an ancient altar, with a marble cover formerly over the tomb of St Justin, inscribed with the names of Cunincpert, 7th-century king of the Lombards, and the steward of the bishop Gaudenziano Alchis, founder of the first temple dedicated to San Giusto.
 Placed in an urn on the altar are the relics of the evangelists and martyrs, Carissimo, Dolcissimo and Crescenzio, with 17th-century statues by Francesco Franchi.
-A chapel houses a canvas painting of Elijah asleep (1631) by Baldassarre Franceschini and the church has altarpieces of St Francis Xavier preaches in India (1743) by Giovanni Domenico Ferretti and a Visitation by Cosimo Daddi.
-The painting of the Madonna delle Grazie (1451), by Neri di Bicci, originally in this church is now housed in the Diocesan Museum of Sacred Art in Volterra.
+A chapel houses a canvas painting of Elijah asleep (1631) by Baldassarre Franceschini.